bysaar/Stock-Market/README.md

 While the first data stream should be unique, the second data stream is generic and the same for every user, therefore in order to achieve more scalability the second data stream should be transmitted as multicast.

-## Overview:
+## Overview
-The protocol resembles a real-time functioning stock market in the client-server model and includes the following messages:
+The protocol resembles a real-time functioning stock market in the client-server model.

+### Type Of Messages:
+The protocol includes 4 different sections of messages which are as follows:

 | Code | Message Description | Section | Direction
 | :----: | :----: | :----: | :----: |